ibm-cloud-docs/containers/cs_users.md

 3. Apply the {{site.data.keyword.Bluemix_notm}} IAM policy to an individual user or access group.
     *   For individual users:
         ```
-        ibmcloud iam user-policy-create <user@email.com> --file filepath/policy.json
+        ibmcloud iam user-policy-create <user@email.com> --file <filepath>/policy.json
         ```
         {: pre}
     *   For access groups:
         ```
-        ibmcloud iam access-group-policy-create <access_group> --file filepath/policy.json
+        ibmcloud iam access-group-policy-create <access_group> --file <filepath>/policy.json
         ```
         {: pre}

 4. If you assigned only service roles to users, you must give users the cluster name and ID so that they can perform the `ibmcloud ks cluster-config` [command](/docs/containers?topic=containers-cs_cli_reference#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
-If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, repeat these steps to give the users the platform **Viewer** role.
+If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, [give the users the platform **Viewer** role](#add_users_cli_platform).

 5. For the changes to take effect, the user that is granted access must refresh the cluster configuration.
     ```